application frameworks architect

 AUTOSAR Development Partnership

-Synopsis: The AUTOSAR community has grown to approximately 250 partner companies since the first AUTOSAR Classic Platform specification was released more than 15 years ago.
-AUTOSAR Adaptive Platform is a completely new approach to cope with the challenging market trends in the automotive industry, such as internet access in cars, highly automated driving and V2V communication.
+Synopsis: The AUTOSAR community has grown to approximately 250 partner companies since the first AUTOSAR classic platform specification was released more than 15 years ago.
+AUTOSAR adaptive platform is a completely new approach to cope with the challenging market trends in the automotive industry, such as internet access in cars, highly automated driving and V2V communication.
 The platform runs on high-performance computing hardware and supports parallel processing on many core systems and GPUs.
 Consequently, it can also be used to support high-bandwidth communication and is able to host AI applications.
-AUTOSAR has its roots in the automotive industry with safety and security as the highest priority.
+AUTOSAR has its roots in the automotive industry with safety and security as the highest priorities.

 global business segment manager

 Synopsis: The automotive industry is undergoing the biggest shift since cars hit the roads.
 New electrification and autonomous technologies are combined with the conventional ones, generating even higher system complexity than before.
 Indeed, increasing model complexity creates a challenge for virtual testing as the number of test cases increases exponentially.
 An alternative to brute force testing is to restrict the procedure to execute only the most relevant test cases by exploiting artificial intelligence methods.
 In the present approach, we introduce a strategy that utilizes the power of cloud-based scaling controlled by AI algorithm to filter and pinpoint critical scenarios.